jfk9w-go/homebot/README.md

 This simple utility is designed for exporting bank statements from multiple internet bank accounts.

-At the moment Tinkoff and Alfa-Bank are supported.
+At the moment Tinkoff (all time data) and Alfa-Bank (last two years data) are supported.

 ### Requirements